In addition to having a master's degree in sustainable development, Susette works in water conservation and sustainable landscaping.

 This may seem like an arbitrary schedule and in some ways it is.
 Your location, with the amount of rain versus heat that you get, influences everything.
 You'll need to test and modify the schedule above to fit your region.

 As I inadvertently discovered early in adulthood, you can't just plant grass and let it grow forever (my neighbors called the fire department).
-You don't just plant a lawn, you have to maintain it properly too.
+You have to maintain a lawn properly too.
 Here are some basic instructions for lawn maintenance:

 When the rainy season starts again in fall, lower the mower blades to cut the lawn shorter.
 That way water won't collect and rot the turf.
 Nor will it block air from the soil where microbes and worms live and breathe.